EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //rotate,
-    //rotate,"Rotate the contents of the clipboard"
+    Description,"Rotate the contents of the clipboard"
     Permissions,"worldedit.clipboard.rotate"
     Usage,"//rotate <yRotate> [xRotate] [zRotate]"
        <yRotate>,"Amount to rotate on the y-axis"